Taritsyn/LibSassHost/src/LibSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of the LibSass version 3.6.0;
+   Added support of the LibSass version 3.6.1.
-   2. Removed a deprecated LibSassHost.Native.debian-x64 package.

    ============
    PROJECT SITE